What does readability have to do with travel writing?

 The middle section shows Averages for your writing: sentences per paragraph, words per sentence, and characters per word.
 I look at all of these.

-Aim for two to three sentences per paragraph for a travel article if your article is for a website.
+Aim for two to three sentences per paragraph for online travel articles.
 Because we tend to scan when using our devices, white space is critical.
 Keeping paragraphs short makes it easier to read.

 If you’re not sure how long your paragraphs should be for a particular publication, look through a few of their articles.
 This will give you an idea of what the editor prefers.

 Keep your words per sentence as low possible.
 This means don’t write long running sentences.
-It's also important for travel writers to vary the lengths of their sentences.
+It's also important to vary the lengths of your sentences.

 Generally, travel articles should sound like you’re telling a story over a drink in the pub.
 We speak in short sentences, so write with short sentences.